-Massachusetts has a total of \$3.5 billion of floating rate debt outstanding, or 11% of its Moody's-calculated net tax supported debt, with \$1.2 billion of this amount unhedged.
-As of January 31, 2016 this includes: \$636 million of variable rate demand bonds with unremarketed tenders supported by bank liquidity facilities; \$846 billion of SIFMA index bonds (\$388 million of which mature within the next year and require take out or refinancing); \$661 million of floating rate direct loans; \$402 million of auction rate bonds; \$100 million of CPI index bonds; and \$846 million of LIBOR index bonds.
-Not included is \$289 million of variable rate bonds issued by the University of Massachusetts Building Authority and the Massachusetts Bay Transportation Authority that the commonwealth pledges its full faith and credit to pay if necessary.
+As of January 2017, Massachusetts has \$3.7 billion of floating rate debt outstanding, or 9.7% of its \$38 billion Moody's-calculated fiscal 2015 net tax supported debt, with \$1.7 billion of this amount unhedged.
+Not included is \$289 million of variable rate bonds issued by the University of Massachusetts Building Authority and the Massachusetts Bay Transportation Authority (Aa2 stable) that the Commonwealth pledges its full faith and credit to pay, if necessary.